What Is Tinnitus?

 - Otosclerosis, a disease that results in stiffening of the small bones in the middle ear

-- Other medical conditions such as high blood pressure, cardiovascular disease, circulatory problems, anemia, allergies, an underactive thyroid gland, and diabetes
+- Other medical conditions such as high blood pressure, cardiovascular disease, circulatory problems, anemia, allergies, an underactive thyroid gland, autoimmune disease, and diabetes

 - Neck or jaw problems, such as temporomandibular joint (TMJ) syndrome